kuj0210/IoT-Pet-Home-System/ChattingBot/README.md

 FOREIGN KEY (serial) REFERENCES homeSystem (serial)
  ```

- This table is used to manage device's request list.
+ This table is used to manage pet-home's request list.
 If a user(registed user) request any operation(s), this server will save it.
-After a device request to its works in database, server will send this list and delete this tuple.
-This tuple is device's works.
+After a pet-home request to its works in database, server will send this list and delete this tuple.
+This tuple is pet-home's works.

+## Membership Management

+The step of user registration is below steps.

+1. User must write a keyword;```등록``` in messager app(NaverTalkTalk).
+2. A user-Key of user writting keyword ```등록``` and temporary ID that created by IDissuance module is registed in TempID table.
+3. This server send a link ```https://url/signup/<temporary-ID>```that created by auth module and reply module.
+4. If the user click this link, user registration form will be shown.
+User will fill this form.
+5. If the user send form, this server check this user's temporary ID and start the step of registration.
+6. In step of registration, this server delete ```TempID``` tuple that exist the temporary ID.
+7. In next step, this server add the data of registration form in ```naverUser``` table and ```homeSystem``` table.

 ## Note